top of page

 Sojurner Truth

-Donate to our ministry: Outreach and Capital Fund
+Donate to the Capital Fund and/or Outreach Ministries

 Please send monetary donations to:

-Food and clothing donations, can be dropped off every other Wednesday at the church, 26 Franklin Street, Kingston.
+can be dropped off the 1st and 3rd Wednesday at the church hall located at 26 Franklin Street, Kingston (ground floor).

 We appreciate any and all support you can offer!